zachleigh/laravel-lang-bundler/README.md

 ### Limitations
 This is a brief list of the current issues that need to be resolved to make this package more useful and complete:
   - Currently does not support trans_choice().
 Could implement this using parameters and namespacing.
-  - Bundle names can now be registered as shortcuts in config.
+  - Bundle names can now be registered as aliases in config.
 This is less than ideal though because you have to register a bundle in two places.
 It would be better to have automatic name resolution or a way to name a bundle within the bundle.
+Maybe resolve with command that generates aliases automatically and saves them in config?

 ### Testing
 ```